-Implementation consultation.
 In addition to ongoing training, the intervention specialist can hold team and/or individual consultation meetings to guide implementation.
-These meetings can be conducted either by video-conferencing or face-to-face (Farmer et al., 2013).
-The purpose of these meetings is to address "real world" issues by generating practical solutions that include adapting evidence-based strategies to specific circumstances and by establishing a game plan and time line for next steps.
+These meetings can be conducted either by videoconferencing or face-to-face (Farmer et al., 2013).
+The purpose of these meetings is to address "real world" issues by generating practical solutions that include adapting evidence-based strategies to specific circumstances and by establishing a game plan and timeline for next steps.
 This phase of directed consultation is where teachers move from learning about the general use and application of strategies to mastering and adapting strategies for a specific student and/or classroom situation.
-This process is pivotal to intervention intensification and individualization for students with disabilities and youth who are not responsive to universal approaches within multi-tiered systems of support (Farmer et al., 2017; Maggin et al., 2016).
+This process is pivotal to intervention intensification and individualization for students with disabilities and youth who are not responsive to universal approaches within multitiered systems of support (MTSS; Farmer et al., 2018; Maggin, Wehby, Farmer, & Brooks, 2016).

 Data collection is critical for implementation consultation and intervention intensification (Farmer & Hamm, 2016; Ludlow, 2014; Wehby & Kern, 2014).
-When discussing uptake and use of specific strategies, it is beneficial to have data to show teachers where and how their students are making progress as well as to help guide adjustments in the use of the strategy (Maggin, Wehby, Farmer et al., 2016; Mueller & Brewer, 2013).
+When discussing uptake and use of specific strategies, it is beneficial to have data to show teachers where and how their students are making progress as well as to help guide adjustments in the use of the strategy (Maggin, Wehby, Farmer, & Brooks, 2016; Mueller & Brewer, 2013).
 As intervention specialists provide consultation to support the intensification of evidence-based strategies, functional assessments, graphs of student progress, and self-monitoring data can all help teachers to see what is working and where modifications may be needed (Kern & Wehby, 2014; Maggin, Wehby, & Gilmour, 2016; Rizzo et al., 2017).
-Further, the scouting report and other observation systems may be used to determine the effectiveness of teachers' implementation of specific practices as well potential intervention leverage points that are not effectively addressed with current strategies (Farmer, Chen et al., 2016; Farmer et al., 2017; Motoca et al., 2014).
+Furthermore, the scouting report and other observation systems may be used to determine the effectiveness of teachers' implementation of specific practices as well potential intervention leverage points that are not effectively addressed with current strategies (Farmer et al., 2017; Farmer, Chen, et al., 2016; Motoca et al., 2014).
 Consequently, when intervention specialists meet with teachers for implementation consultation it is helpful to review data from the online implementation phase and to conduct observations and scouting reports prior to the meeting if specific concerns have been identified (Farmer & Hamm, 2016; Rizzo et al., 2017).